Province of León

 About one quarter of its population of 463,746 (2018) lives in the capital, León.
 The climate is dry, cold in winter and hot in summer.
-This creates the perfect environment for wine and all types of cold meats and sausages like the leonese “Morcilla” and the “Cecina”.
+This creates the perfect environment for wine and all types of cold meats and sausages like the leonese "Morcilla" and the "Cecina".

 There are two famous Roman Catholic cathedrals in the province, the main one in León and another in Astorga.
 The province shares the Picos de Europa National Park (in the Picos de Europa mountain range) with Cantabria and Asturias.
 It has 211 municipalities.

 History

 The province of León was established in 1833 with the new Spanish administrative organisation of regions and provinces to replace former kingdoms.
-The Leonese Region was composed of the provinces of León, Salamanca and Zamora.
+The greater Leonese Region was composed of the provinces of León, Salamanca, Valladolid, Palencia and Zamora.

-Until 1833, the independently administered Kingdom of León, situated in the northwest region of the Iberian Peninsula, retained the status of a kingdom, although dynastic union had brought it into the Crown of Castile.
-The Kingdom of León was founded in 910 A.D. when the Christian princes of Asturias along the northern coast of the peninsula shifted their main seat from Oviedo to the city of León.
-The Atlantic provinces became the Kingdom of Portugal in 1139.
+The Kingdom of León was founded in 910 A.D. when the Christian princes of Asturias along the northern coast of the Iberian peninsula shifted their main seat from Oviedo to the city of León.
+The eastern, inland part of the kingdom was joined dynastically to the Kingdom of Castile, first in 1037–1065, then in 1077–1109 and again in 1126–1157, 1230–1296 and from 1301 onward (see: historic union of the Kingdoms of Castile and León).
+The western and Atlantic provinces became the Kingdom of Portugal in 1139.

-The eastern, inland part of the kingdom was joined dynastically to the Kingdom of Castile first in 1037–1065, again 1077–1109 and 1126–1157, 1230–1296 and from 1301 onward.
-(See Castile and León#Historic union of the Kingdoms of Castile and León.)
-León retained the status of a kingdom until 1833, being composed by Adelantamientos Mayores, where Leonese Adelantamiento consisted of the territories between the Picos de Europa and the Duero River.
+The independently administered Kingdom of León, situated in the northwestern region of the Iberian Peninsula, retained the status of a kingdom until 1833, although dynastic union had brought it into the Crown of Castile.
+The Kingdom was composed of Adelantamientos Mayores, where the Leonese Adelantamientos consisted of the territories between the Picos de Europa and the Duero River.
+The political and military chiefs of these territories were referred to as Adelantados; those chiefs began to convene as an assembly in the early 12th century, while the crown appointed the Merinos as minor and appellate judges.

-According to UNESCO, in 1188 the Kingdom of León developed the first Parliament in Europe.
-In 1202 its parliament approved economic legislation to regulate trade and guilds.
+According to UNESCO, in 1188 the Kingdom of León developed the first Parliament in Europe, the Cortes de León, which included the elected representatives of towns and cities.
+In 1202, that Parliament approved economic legislation to regulate trade and guilds.